miofri/reaktor-assignment/README.md

 - Each document in MongoDB is deleted after 10 mins.

 ### Front-end
-- Pilot list is updated every 2s, and device's details every 10 mins alongside the closest distance (CD)
+- Pilot list is updated every 2s, and device's details every 10 seconds alongside the closest distance.
-- Device details contains Guardb1rd details alongside CD.
-CD is calculated & updated every 10 mins from live drone data.